The Wildflower Trail at the Acton Arboretum

 Right: Wild columbine (Aquilegia canadensis)

-Foamflower is a prolific, ground-covering species which spreads by creeping runners to cover large areas.
-Its spikes of tiny white flowers resemble sea foam and add a delicate touch when mixed with other species.
-The roots of this species tend to be rather shallow, making the plants potentially susceptible to drought; consequently, cultivated patches of it may require regular watering during dry periods in the summer.
+Foamflower is a prolific ground-covering species which spreads by creeping runners to cover large areas.
+Its spikes of tiny white flowers resemble sea foam and add a delicate touch when grown in combination with other species.
+The roots of this species tend to be rather shallow, making the plants potentially susceptible to drought, and cultivated patches of it may require considerable watering during dry periods in the summer.
 This species can be propagated easily by seeds sown in a flat, but unlike bloodroot and wood poppy, it is not easy to establish on site by broadcasting seeds along the ground.
-At the Arboretum, I have been able to establish patches of foamflower by dividing small plants apart from larger colonies and transplanting them.
-In this way, hopefully, the species will become more of a presence along the Wildflower Trail as time goes by.
-I also have been able to establish patches of native wild ginger (Asarum canadense) and May-apple (Podophyllum peltatum) along the trail in this way.
+At the Arboretum, I have been able to establish patches of foamflower by dividing small plants apart from larger colonies and transplanting them, so the species probably will become a more conspicuous presence along the Wildflower Trail as time goes by.
+I also have been able to establish patches of the native wild ginger (Asarum canadense) and May-apple (Podophyllum peltatum) along the trail in this same way, as they too are more easily propagated by division than by seed and respond well to manual planting.

 Also during May, we can observe several types of violets growing along the Wildflower Trail.
 Violets are familiar emblems of spring, and they need not be considered weeds, even though some violet species can be aggressive.
 In addition to the familiar blue species, violets come in yellow-flowering, branching forms, such as the species depicted above.
-These yellow violets are nearly as prolific from seed as their blue relatives, but unlike the blue violets, they do not crowd out or threaten other plants in any way.
-They simply add another interesting dimension to native wildflower gardens.
+These yellow violets are nearly as prolific from seed as their blue relatives, but unlike the blue violets, they add an interesting dimension to native wildflower gardens without crowding out other plants.
 The yellow violets at the Arboretum can be expected to spread prolifically in the foreseeable future, thus enhancing the trailsides considerably.

-Many garden varieties of phlox have been derived from species which occur natively in eastern North America, such as the blue wood phlox which is featured prominently in the Wildflower Trail.
-This species occurs naturally in an assortment of flower colors or shades, and it reaches its flowering height in the middle of May, coinciding with the flowers of wild columbine, foamflower, and yellow violet, and thus contributing to a colorful, seasonal show.
-This wild blue phlox is well adapted to the soil conditions of the New England forest floor, and it propagates more readily by stem cuttings or divisions than by seeds.
-As with foamflower, I have been able to establish patches of this species at the Arboretum by dividing larger patches of it and transplanting the divided sections to suitable sites, where hopefully they will expand, allowing the species to become a more prominent presence along the Wildflower Trail in the fairly near future.
+Many garden varieties of phlox have been derived from species which occur natively in eastern North America, such as the wild blue phlox which is featured prominently in the Wildflower Trail.
+This species occurs naturally in an assortment of flower colors, and it reaches its flowering height in the middle of May, coinciding with the flowers of wild columbine, foamflower, and yellow violet, and thus contributing to a colorful, seasonal show.
+This woodland phlox is well adapted to the soil conditions of the New England forest floor, and it propagates far more readily by stem cuttings or divisions than by seeds.
+As with foamflower, I have been able to establish patches of this species at the Arboretum by dividing larger patches of it and transplanting the divided sections to suitable sites, where they are likely to expand considerably, allowing the species to become a prominent presence along the Wildflower Trail.

-The white baneberry, or doll's eyes, and the closely related red baneberry (A. rubra), also can be observed flowering or fruiting along the Wildflower Trail.
+The white baneberry or doll's-eyes, and the closely related red baneberry (A. rubra), also can be observed flowering or fruiting along the Wildflower Trail.
 Both species produce attractive clusters of white flowers in May.
-The red baneberry produces its bright red berries in the late spring, and it also comes in a white-fruited form which produces pure white berries at the same time.
-Its relative, the white baneberry or doll's eyes (not to be confused with the white-fruited red baneberry), fruits much later, in August.
-Interestingly, the white baneberry also comes in a form which bears magenta-colored berries.
+The red baneberry produces its bright red berries in the late spring, and it also comes in a form which bears white berries at the same time.
+Its relative, the white baneberry (not to be confused with the white-fruited red baneberry), fruits much later, in August.
 Both of these species are moderately present at the Arboretum, and it is my hope that they can be made to increase somewhat over the years, both by seed and by division.

-The wild geranium occurs naturally in open meadows and clearings at the Arboretum and elsewhere, yet it also is adaptable to woodlands and is found occasionally in shady conditions.
+Wild geranium occurs naturally in open meadows and clearings at the Arboretum and elsewhere around town, yet it also is adaptable to woodlands and is found occasionally in shady conditions.
 A few natural patches of it can be observed flowering in late spring in several spots along the Wildflower Trail.
-Rather than qualifying as a threat to other woodland plants, this prolific, native species seems like an enhancing presence for the trail.
-Although the invasive European celandine and garlic mustard are probably best removed from the trailsides, it is my preference to leave the native geraniums intact, allowing them to contribute to the collection.
+Aggressive as it can be in meadows and open woodlands, this prolific, native species will enhance a shady trail without crowding out other species here.
+Although the invasive garlic mustard and European celandine are best removed from the trailsides, it is my preference to leave the native geraniums intact, allowing them to contribute to the collection.

 Black cohosh (Actaea racemosa)

 Returning to the Wildflower Trail in July, long after the vast majority of woodland flowers have faded for the season, we may observe tall stands of black cohosh in flower.
 This species is relatively unique among woodland wildflowers in that it produces showy flowers and effectively lights up the woods at a time when the flowers of nearly all other woodland species are gone for the season.
-The flower stalks commonly reach five feet above the ground and can reach six feet or higher in some instances.
+The flower stalks commonly reach 4-6 feet above the ground.
 The flowers produce the pungent fragrance of carrion, quite unlike the sweet scent of other flowers, and bees and other insects revel in it and pollinate the flowers in the process.
-Natural populations of this species are rare throughout the northeast and in danger of extirpation in Massachusetts, yet this plant is easy to grow and is commonly grown commercially for use in herbal medicine.
-Because this species propagates easily both by seed and by division, it seems likely that we will see more of it in the woodlands of the Arboretum as the years go by.
+Natural populations of this species are rare throughout the northeast and in danger of extirpation in Massachusetts, yet this plant is widely available in the trade and easy to grow.
+Indeed, it is commonly grown commercially for use as an herbal remedy for hormone regulation.
+This species propagates easily both by seed and by division and is consequently becoming more prevalent in the woodlands of the Acton Arboretum.

-Ferns add a distinctly naturalistic character to gardens when planted alongside flowering plants, and a number of native fern species may be of particular interest for use in this manner.
-Along the Wildflower Trail at the Arboretum, I have planted many ferns, emphasizing the marginal, male, and Goldie's woodferns (Dryopteris marginalis, D. filix-mas, and D. goldiana, respectively), the Christmas fern (Polystichum acrostichoides), the Braun's holly fern (P. braunii), the maidenhair fern (Adiantum pedatum), and the ostrich fern (Matteuccia struthiopteris).
-Many of the more common fern species are suitable for cultivation as well.
-Although some ferns can be propagated easily by division, most can be propagated in quantity by dusting their spores on the surface of a flat of soil and leaving the flat in a bright location for a few months, checking it regularly to maintain moisture and to control mosses and fungi.
+Ferns add a distinctly naturalistic character to gardens when planted alongside flowering plants, and a number of native fern species may be of particular interest for this purpose.
+Many ferns have been planted along the Wildflower Trail at the Arboretum, emphasizing marginal, male, and Goldie's woodferns (Dryopteris marginalis, D. filix-mas, and D. goldiana, respectively), Christmas fern (Polystichum acrostichoides), Braun's holly fern (P. braunii), maidenhair fern (Adiantum pedatum), and ostrich fern (Matteuccia struthiopteris).
+Many of the more common fern species are suitable for cultivation as well, and some of them occur naturally along the trail.
+Some ferns can be propagated easily by division, while others cannot, but most can be propagated in quantity by dusting their spores on the surface of a flat of soil and leaving the flat in a bright location for a few months, checking it regularly to maintain moisture and to control mosses and fungi.
 I have had remarkable success with this practice on a number of fern species, including the Braun's holly fern, an attractive native species that never has been common within its natural range.
 In Massachusetts, native populations of this fern are found only on the slopes of Mount Greylock, where they are considered endangered.
-In 1990, I collected a fertile leaf from a plant growing at the New England Wild Flower Society, and I was then able to propagate this species easily from its spores and to establish a number of plants of it along the Wildflower Trail, where they often remain dark green and shapely well into the fall.
-Anyone with a particular interest in native ferns perhaps will want to explore this section of the trail for the relatively unusual species which have been planted here.
+In 1990, I collected a fertile leaf of this species from a plant growing in a garden maintained by the New England Wild Flower Society, and I was able to propagate it easily from its spores and to establish a number of plants of it along the Arboretum's Wildflower Trail, where they often remain dark green and shapely well into the fall.
+Anyone with an interest in native ferns perhaps will want to explore this section of the trail for the relatively unusual species which have been planted here.

 Cardinal flower (Lobelia cardinalis)

+A few more summer-flowering species deserve mention as well, even though they prefer wet soils along relatively open shores and streams.
+Although they may not grow so well in the shade of woodlands, these species have proven fairly adaptable to cultivation in other situations, provided that the soil is kept moist at all times and is never allowed to dry out.
 The bright red cardinal flower grows naturally along semi-shaded streamsides and pond shores, and it flowers in August.
-It is becoming less common in many parts of its range, perhaps largely because of overpicking, on top of its dependence in large measure on hummingbird pollination; however, the ease with which this strikingly attractive, native lobelia can be propagated and maintained in gardens would seem to merit its greater use in cultivation.
-A shortage of suitable habitat at the Acton Arboretum may or may not preclude the establishment of this species here; but once established in suitable habitat, this species can self-seed prolifically, and its bold flowers may catch one's eye along streams at Nashoba Brook and other conservation lands in Acton.
-Its close relative, the great blue lobelia (L. siphilitica), is also easy to cultivate and to propagate in the same way.
+It is becoming less common in many parts of its range, perhaps largely because of overpicking, on top of its dependence to some degree on pollination by hummingbirds; however, the ease with which this strikingly attractive, native lobelia can be propagated and maintained in gardens would seem to warrant its greater use in cultivation.
+Once established in a truly suitable site, this species may self-seed prolifically.
+A shortage of suitable habitat along the Wildflower Trail at the Acton Arboretum may preclude the establishment of this species here, but a fairly large patch of it has been established along the swale near the Arboretum's main entrance.
+The bold flowers of this species also may catch one's eye along streams at Nashoba Brook and other conservation lands in Acton.
+Its close relative, the great blue lobelia (L. siphilitica), is also easy to cultivate in the same type of habitat, and it propagates easily in the same way.

 Closed gentian (Gentiana andrewsii)

-The closed gentians, including the species depicted above and its close relative, G. clausa, occur naturally along shady streams and in moist thickets, as with cardinal flower, and they flower in September.
+The closed gentians, including the species depicted above and its close relative, G. clausa, occur naturally along shady streams and in moist thickets, and they flower in September.
 These plants, too, are becoming less common in their natural habitats, possibly in part because of overpicking.
-Gentians produce extremely small seeds on which they depend heavily for their proliferation, so they should not be picked.
-Their unusually colored, deeply indigo flowers do not open on their own, yet worker bees have no trouble in forcing their way inside to collect nectar and to transport pollen.
-Gentians tend to be challenging to grow, though the closed gentians probably represent the least difficult members of this family to cultivate.
-They require moist to damp, moderately limy soil in at least partial shade, and they can be propagated with moderate difficulty by division or by seed.
-The tiny seeds, scattered on the surface of a flat in the fall and left outdoors during the winter, will sprout uniformly in the following spring, and they will require an entire growing season in constantly moist soil to become firmly established as seedlings.
-Then they can be separated into clusters of small plants and transplanted to suitable locations, where eventually they may need to be thinned.
-Establishing healthy patches of closed gentian at the Acton Arboretum may or may not prove possible, but hopefully, scattering quantities of closed gentian seeds at the same sites that have proven suitable for cardinal flower will bear fruit over time.
+Gentians produce extremely small seeds on which they depend heavily for their proliferation, which is why they should not be picked.
+The deeply indigo flowers of the closed gentians do not open on their own, yet worker bees have no trouble forcing their way inside to collect nectar and to transport pollen.
+Gentians tend to be challenging to grow, and the closed gentians represent possibly the least difficult members of this family.
+They require moist to damp, relatively neutral soil in sun or partial shade, and they can be propagated by cuttings, division, or seed.
+Unusually among gentians, G. clausa seems to be fairly easy to propagate by direct seeding in suitable sites during the fall.
+At the Acton Arboretum, some healthy plants of G. clausa were established near the cardinal flower in the swale mentioned above, simply by scattering seeds on site in the fall and waiting a few years.
+Many healthy clumps of the species also were established successfully in the meadows and shores of North Acton Recreation Area (NARA Park).
+The seeds of other gentians, including G. andrewsii and the biennial but singularly attractive fringed gentian (Gentianopsis crinita) may need more careful treatment if they are to grow successfully.
+The tiny seeds, scattered on the surface of a flat in the fall and left outdoors during the winter will sprout uniformly the following spring, and they will require an entire growing season in constantly moist soil to become firmly established as seedlings.
+Then they can be separated into clusters of small plants and transplanted carefully to suitable locations.

 Of all my activities with native plants, the most important to me is the special project through which I am propagating and raising disease-resistant, purely American elm trees for distribution to local conservation areas and sale to organizations and residences.
 Please visit my article, Saving the American Elm, which features more quality photographs as well as links to sources of trees and information, including an Elm Sapling Gallery showing many of the elm saplings which I have planted in Acton.